Airport Workers Face Significant Hazards on the Job

 There are various hazards in the airline industry, however surprisingly, one of the most common is respirable toxins.
 Aerospace industry workers deal with dangerous chemicals such as beryllium, a type of metal used in airplanes which can cause berylliosis or lung cancer.
 Hexavalent chromium, a paint primer required by some aerospace companies, is another common respirable toxin.

-Our Philadelphia workers’ compensation lawyers are dedicated to fighting for maximum compensation for airline workers with all types of injuries, including:
+Our skilled workers’ compensation lawyers are dedicated to fighting for maximum compensation for airline workers with all types of injuries, including:

 - Back injuries – Baggage handlers, mechanics, cleaning crews, and other jobs requiring bending and physical exertion may cause workers to suffer back injuries.

-- Hearing loss – Pilots, flight attendants, service technicians, and other occupations that involve exposure to loud noises from the aircrafts are susceptible to occupational hearing loss.
+- Hearing loss – Pilots, flight attendants, service technicians, and other occupations that involve exposure to loud noises from the aircraft are susceptible to occupational hearing loss.

 - Repetitive stress injuries – Any job that requires workers to perform the same tasks over and over without the proper ergonomic solutions puts them at risk of repetitive stress injuries.